 Any third party suppliers that we use undergo strict data security due diligence.
 This includes data security questionnaires and regular reviews.

 Please remember that you are responsible for keeping your passwords secure.
 If we have given you (or you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 Please do not to share your passwords with anyone.

 Unfortunately, sending information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of personal data sent to our website; you send us personal data at your own risk.
 Once we have received your personal data, we will use strict procedures and security features (some of which are described above) to try to prevent unauthorised access.

-We would like to send you information by email about our services which may be of interest to you.
-We will invite you to opt in to receiving marketing messages by asking you to tick the relevant boxes on our sign up form.
+We may like to send you information by email about our services which may be of interest to you.
+We will invite you to opt in to receiving marketing messages by asking you to tick the relevant boxes on our sign-up form.

 If you have consented to receiving marketing emails from us, you can opt out at any time.

 You can check and update your current marketing preferences at any time by calling or emailing us using the details set out in the “Who we are and how you can contact us” section above.